NegevUrbanResearch/BeerShevaMobility/README.md

 The dataset is proprietary and not included in this repository.

+## POI Maps (@POI-Maps)

+This component focuses on saving local maps and analysis of specific Points of Interest in Beer Sheva.

+### Key Features:
+- Geospatial analysis of POIs
+- Visualization of trip patterns around specific locations

 ## Dashboard (@Dashboard)

 The dashboard provides an interactive web interface for comparing patterns for different points of interest in Beer Sheva.